DFE-Digital/secure-by-design-docs/docs/policies/security_incident_management_policy.md

 |Policy and strategy| A/ R| C| I|I|I|I|I|I|I|
 |Awareness| I|I| R|I|I|R|I|C / I||

-P1 Escalation Teams include the National Cyber Security Centre (NCSC), the Gold Team, BAE Systems and Government Security Group (GSG) who may be consulted / informed during a P1 incident.
-See [Appendix A: Security incident management criticality matrix](#appendix-a-security-incident-management-criticality-matrix) if necessary.[^1]
+[^1]: P1 Escalation Teams include the National Cyber Security Centre (NCSC), the Gold Team, BAE Systems and Government Security Group (GSG) who may be consulted / informed during a P1 incident.
+See [Appendix A: Security incident management criticality matrix](#appendix-a-security-incident-management-criticality-matrix) if necessary.

 ## Exceptions

 There are no acceptable exceptions for this policy.

 Service Owners (SO) are responsible for ensuring that services are designed and operated in line with this policy.
 They are also responsible for ensuring that all users of their services understand their obligation to report information security incidents and have a mechanism to do so.

 ## Security incident plan